Supreme Court nominee Barrett pledges fealty to law as Senate hearing looms | Politics

 Schumer also said Barrett should recuse herself from any cases involving the presidential election because of statements made by Trump in which the president has said the court is likely to have election cases.
 Trump, who is running for reelection against Democrat Joe Biden, has indicated he would expect the court to rule in his favor if Barrett is confirmed.
 Under existing rules, individual justices have the final say on whether they should recuse.

 The Senate's Republican leaders rejected Democratic pleas to delay the hearing after two Republican Judiciary Committee members and Trump himself tested positive for the coronavirus in the days following his Sept.
-26 White House ceremony announcing Barrett, 48, as his nominee.
-Barrett is scheduled to deliver her opening statement to the committee on Monday, with senators also making opening remarks.
+26 White House ceremony announcing Barrett as his nominee.
+Barrett, who will appear in person, is scheduled to deliver her opening statement to the committee on Monday, with senators also making opening remarks.
+Each senator has the final call on whether to attend in person.
+Democratic Senator Kamala Harris, Biden's running mate, will participate remotely because of the health concerns, a spokesman said on Sunday.

 Graham has said his committee will likely vote on the nomination on Oct.
 22, setting up a vote on the Senate floor by the end of the month.
 "We can easily get her confirmed before the election," he said on Sunday in an appearance on Fox News show "Sunday Morning Futures."